 Apache Kafka® is one of the most popular event streaming systems.
-There are many ways to compare systems in this space, but one thing everyone cares about is performance.
-Kafka has been known to be fast, but how fast is it today, and how does it stack up against other systems?
-We decided to test Kafka’s performance on the latest cloud hardware to find out.
+There are many ways to compare messaging systems in this space, but one thing everyone cares about is performance.
+Kafka is known to be fast, but how fast is it today, and how does it stack up against other systems?
+Here's a complete performance test across Kafka, RabbitMQ, and Pulsar on the latest cloud hardware.

 We found that Kafka delivers the best throughput while providing the lowest end-to-end latencies up to the p99.9th percentile.
 At lower throughputs, RabbitMQ delivers messages at very low latencies.